microsoft/Validate-DCB/README.md

 | Parameter | Description |
 |-----------|-------------|
 | TestScope  | Determines the describe block to be run.
 You can use this to only run certain describe blocks.
 For example: <br><br> Use ****Global**** if you just want to setup a test host or validate your systems are ready to be tested. <br><br> Use ****Modal**** if you have already know you have all the prerequisites met.|
+| LaunchUI    | Use this parameter to launch a user interface that helps create a configuration file.
 | ExampleConfig | Use this to select one of the pre-defined configuration files that will test a system in Mode 1 or Mode 2.
 For more information on the example configuration guides, please see [Examples](Examples).<br><br>For details about the configuration for these modes, please review the [Converged NIC Guide](https://aka.ms/ConvergedRDMA)|
 | ConfigFilePath    | Use this parameter to specify the path to a custom configuration file.
 | ContinueOnFailure | If a test fails in one of the Describe blocks, Validate-DCB exits prior to moving to the next Describe block allowing you to correct the issue.
 Use this to attempt all tests even if a test failure is detected. |